lino-framework/welfare/docs/specs/esf.rst

     >>> from lino.api.doctest import *

-This is (a first draft) of the functional specification for the :mod:`lino_welfare.modlib.fse` plugin which helps generating yearly reports for the `ESF
+This is (a first draft) of the functional specification for the :mod:`lino_welfare.modlib.esf` plugin which helps generating yearly reports for the `ESF
 <http://ec.europa.eu/esf/main.jsp?catId=35&langId=en>`_.